"The Bachelor: Women Tell All" Recap: It's The Most Unbearable Time Of The Year

 Brittany Takes The Hot Seat

 Speaking of Brittany, she’s the first woman to join Chris for an interview in the hot seat.
-Chris notes that the rumor about her was “one of the craziest rumors” in all of his time on the show.
+Chris notes that the rumour about her was “one of the craziest rumours” in all of his time on the show.
 Watch that phrasing, Chris.
-Being an escort isn’t “crazy”; someone spreading a false rumor to hurt someone else is what’s messed up here.
+Being an escort isn’t “crazy”; someone spreading a false rumour to hurt someone else is what’s messed up here.

 Those Inexplicably Missing Group Dates